cogdog/wp-dimension/README.md

 ## Features / History

+* v2.0 (Feb 25, 2020) Better CSS for a responsive and even sized navigation menu.
 * v1.8 (Oct 12, 2018) Nag notices added to encourage use of FontAwesome 5 plugin, CSS tweak to fix mobile menus, segment base CSS from WordPress
 * v1.7 (Oct 12, 2018) Rebranded WordPress posts internally as "Front Boxes" to better reflect their purpose.
 A new template for single entries shows a Front Box opened on the home page.
 * v1.4 (Jan  3, 2018)  Deprecated use of Customizer Social Icons plugin and re-wrote instructions to use Font-Awesome 4 Menus